prestodb/presto/presto-docs/src/main/sphinx/functions/window.rst

 clause to specify the window.
 A window has three components:

 * The partition specification, which separates the input rows into different partitions.
-This is analgous to how the ``GROUP BY`` clause separates rows into different groups for aggregate functions.
+This is analogous to how the ``GROUP BY`` clause separates rows into different groups for aggregate functions.
 * The ordering specification, which determines the order in which input rows will be processed by the window function.